luffy1937/ambari/ambari-server/docs/security/kerberos/kerberos_descriptor.md

 Stack-level identities is an optional identities block containing a list of zero or more identity descriptors that are common among all services in the stack.
 An example of such an identity is the Ambari smoke test user, which is used by all services to perform service check operations.
-Service- and component-level identities may reference (and specialize) stack-level identities using the identity’s name with a forward slash (/) preceding it.
+Service-level and component-level identities may reference (and specialize) stack-level identities using the identity’s name with a forward slash (/) preceding it.
 For example if there was a stack-level identity with the name "smokeuser", then a service or a component may create an identity block that references